Saturday, 20 December 2025

 And MAKE me to thy glory live.

-She too says she must be made to live the life she wants.
+She too asks be made to live the life she wants.

 George Macdonald disagrees with this idea.
 Love is not about how you feel, it’s about how you live – what choices you make.